Dear Ronnie Ann,

 - Have a few quick stories to choose from that highlight your resourcefulness, problem-solving ability, willingness to step up and get things done, and/or some skill they’re looking for.
 (Only use if it feels right of course.)

 - Finally … just be yourself!
 Most phone screeners are simply looking for a nice person with positive energy who has the skills.
-In-person interviews are meant to more finely hone the search process and find an all-around good match.
-Phone interviewers are looking for a good overall feel.
+In-person interviews are meant to more finely hone the search process.
+Phone interviewers are basically looking for a good overall feel and potential match.

 If you are uncomfortable with the idea of phone interviews for any reason, remember the old joke: